blcxtranslations/blcx/_translated/chapter-0039.md

 These monstrous beast eggs were the eggs of the tamed monstrous beasts of the Soaring Cloud sect.
 Since they were unhatched, they have yet to accept a master, so they were an exceptionally good deal.

-Thus it can be seen that the items being auctioned off were truly treasures of the Soaring Cloud sect.
+Thus, it can be seen that the items being auctioned off were truly treasures of the Soaring Cloud sect.
 But the ordinary rogue cultivators did not even need to think about them, because the Floating Cloud Valley, the Flame Spirit sect, the Seal Mountain, Starry Sky clan, etc would definitely divide the treasure among themselves.
-Even the cultivator clans might only be able to receive a fraction of the left overs and be able to buy some low grade spirit tools or garbage monstrous beast eggs.
+Even the cultivator clans might only be able to receive a fraction of the leftovers and be able to buy some low-grade spirit tools or garbage monstrous beast eggs.

 The second part of the trade fair was free selection.
 It was called free selection because it was like the stalls of the rogue cultivators of the past few days.
 Only this time, it would be the Soaring Cloud sect setting them up, sorted into different categories, and allowing everyone to pick what they wanted.